propenster/propenster/README.md

 I love open source and I must also say that I eat bugs for breakfast...

 - 🔭 I’m currently working on ... my startups [WagLister](https://github.com/propenster/WagLister) and [Tikki](https://github.com/propenster/Tikki) :+1:
-- 🌱 I’m currently learning ...
-Building Fluent API's with ASP.NET Core...
+- 🌱 I’m currently Building Fluent API's with ASP.NET Core, Heavy FinTech APIS, REST and SOAP WebServices for companies whose valuation are in 8 figures USD...
 - 👯 I’m looking to collaborate on any project that makes the World a better place.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...